Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

     ProfileTCPParent                - The name of the Parent Profile.
     ProfileTCPParentLink            - A link, usable in the REST call's JSON in the request body, referring to the requested PARENT profile. (the URL contains "local host")
     ProfileTCPParentURI             - A link, usable in making REST calls, referring to the requested PARENT profile. (the URL contains the IP address of the BIG-IQ device)
-    ProfileTCPidleTimeout           - The Idle Timeout value for teh profile, default is 300 ProfileTCPidleTimeoutJSON       - The JSON to use in the request body if the timeout is different than 300.
+    ProfileTCPidleTimeout           - The Idle Timeout value for the profile, default is 300 ProfileTCPidleTimeoutJSON       - The JSON to use in the request body if the timeout is different than 300.
     ProfileTCPisVerifiedAccept      - The value of the Verified Accept setting in the profile.
 Not, enabling this is not a recommended setting.
 This chnages the order of packet flow and could impact iRules negatively.
     ProfileTCPisVerifiedAcceptJSON  - The JSON to use in the request body if the Verified Accept setting is enabled.